-1.1 AECOM was appointed by the Leicester and Leicestershire Spatial Growth Plan Working Group to assist in undertaking a Habitats Regulations Assessment of its Draft Strategic Growth Plan (hereafter referred to as the 'Plan').
-The objective of this assessment was to identify any aspects of the Plan that would cause an adverse effect on the integrity of Natura 2000 sites, otherwise known as European sites (Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and, as a matter of Government policy, Ramsar sites), either in isolation or in combination with other plans and projects, and to advise on appropriate policy mechanisms for delivering mitigation where such effects were identified.
+- AECOM was appointed by the Leicester and Leicestershire Spatial Growth Plan Strategic Planning Group to assist in undertaking a Habitats Regulations Assessment (HRA) of its Strategic Growth Plan (hereafter referred to as the 'Plan').
+The objectives of this HRA were to: - Identify any aspects of the Plan that would cause an adverse effect on the integrity of the Natura 2000 sites, otherwise known as European Sites (Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and, as a matter of Government policy, Ramsar sites), either in isolation or in combination with other plans and projects; and - Advise on appropriate policy mechanisms for delivering mitigation where such effects were identified. - AECOM previously assisted in undertaking an HRA of the Draft Strategic Growth Plan in February 2018.
+As such, this Report is based on the previous HRA Report1, taking into account alterations to the Plan since the production of the Draft Strategic Growth Plan.
+In addition, this Report has been produced in reference to the People Over Wind and Sweetman v Coillte Teoranta ECJ judgement (hereafter referred to as the People Over Wind judgement)2.